hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 </p>

 ## Hardware Requirements

+For SFT, we recommend using zero2 or zero2-cpu for 7B model and tp is your model is extra large.
+We tested the VRAM consumption on a dummy dataset with a sequence length of 2048.
+In all experiments, we use H800 GPUs with 80GB VRAM and enable gradient checkpointing and flash attention.
+- 2 H800 GPU
+  - zero2-cpu, micro batch size=4, VRAM Usage=22457.98 MB
+  - zero2, micro batch size=4, VRAM Usage=72390.95 MB
+- 4 H800 GPUs
+  - zero2_cpu, micro batch size=8, VRAM Usage=19412.77 MB
+  - zero2, micro batch size=8, VRAM Usage=43446.31 MB
+  - zero2, micro batch size=16, VRAM Usage=58082.30 MB
+  - zero2, micro batch size=8, lora_rank=8, VRAM Usage=21167.73 MB
+  - zero2, micro batch size=8, lora_rank=32, VRAM Usage=21344.17 MB

 For PPO, we suggest using Tensor Parallelism.
-The following table shows the VRAM consumption of training a 7B model on a dummy dataset with 2048 sequence length and 512 layout length with different tp_size (equal to the number of GPUs).
-In this experiment, we use an H800 GPU with 80GB VRAM.
+The following table shows the VRAM consumption of training a 7B model (llama2-7B-hf) on a dummy dataset with a sequence length of 2048 and a layout length of 512 with different tp_size (equal to the number of GPUs).
 | PPO   | tp=8          | tp=4          |
 |-------|---------------|---------------|
 | bs=1  | 18485.19 MB   | 42934.45 MB   |